yesokcool/ReadySet/README.md

+# Ready, SET!

-A game based on the card-based "Set" that supports as many traits and trait types as desired.
+An educational project and game based on the card-based "Set" that supports as many traits and trait types as desired (cool!) and enhances the original game by actually making it fun (ouch!).

-Features:
+## Features:
 - The full game of Set
 - Support for adding as many "traits" as desired (traits can be visualized as anything, like Shapes, Shadings, Numbers, Colors, etc.)
 - Support for adding as many "trait types" as desired (types are just integer values and can be visualized as anything, like a Shape trait having the types of Triangle, Circle, Squiggle, Diamond, and so on)